damianhakert/damianhakert.github.io/source/handbook/sales-process/deal_management_process/index.md

 1. Press “Terminate subscription” or “cancel at renewal”, depending on situation

-1. Twinfield: if twinfield entry still in draft (cancellation happens same quarter as the subscription) identify draft sale and amend amount to “0”

-1. Twinfield: if twinfield entry final, then create a draft sale with negative amount. write Recurly and number of original invoice in Description field

 1. [Remove username from EE repo](source/handbook/sales-process/licenses#removing-access-from-ee)

 1. Sales sheet: mark deal as lost